 Check Your HVAC Unit Itself

-As the seasons change it’s always a good idea to give your system a checkup and perform routine maintenance.
+As the seasons change, it’s always a good idea to give your system a checkup and perform routine maintenance.
 By doing so, you’re maximizing the efficiency of your system.
 The easiest way to ensure your system is working at maximum efficiency is by having clean filters.
 Clogged and dirty filters block airflow and can greatly reduce efficiency.
 Dirt and debris can obstruct airflow.
 Replacing dirty, clogged filters can reduce your energy consumption anywhere from 5% to 15%.
+Properly maintaining your HVAC system leads to better energy efficiency, too.

 Check Your Thermostat, and Consider a Programmable One